 Locations & Seating

-The good news is there is plenty of seats and benches, but it seems to be a toss up if you’ll find something comfortable enough for sleeping.
-Keep your eyes peeled for armrest-free benches or sprawl out on the floor.
-When all else fails, you certainly won’t be the only traveller trying to stay up all night.
+The good news is there are plenty of seats and benches, but it is a toss-up if you’ll find something comfortable enough for sleeping.
+Keep your eyes peeled for armrest-free benches, or be prepared to sprawl on the floor.
+When all else fails, you won’t be the only traveller trying to stay up all night.

 Here are decent sleep spots that travellers have reported:

-- Pre-Security, head upstairs to the hallway just before the restaurants for some private nooks to lie on the floor.
+• Landside, head upstairs to the hallway just before the restaurants for private nooks to lie on the floor.

 Rest Zones